ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 Users can request Sentinel-1 Burst InSAR products [On Demand](https://search.asf.alaska.edu/#/?topic=onDemand "https://search.asf.alaska.edu/#/?topic=onDemand" ){target=_blank} in ASF's [Vertex](https://search.asf.alaska.edu/ "https://search.asf.alaska.edu" ){target=_blank} data portal, or make use of our HyP3 [Python SDK](https://hyp3-docs.asf.alaska.edu/using/sdk/ "https://hyp3-docs.asf.alaska.edu/using/sdk" ){target=_blank} or [API](https://hyp3-docs.asf.alaska.edu/using/api/ "https://hyp3-docs.asf.alaska.edu/using/api" ){target=_blank}.
 Input pair selection in Vertex uses either the [Baseline Tool](https://docs.asf.alaska.edu/vertex/baseline/ "https://docs.asf.alaska.edu/vertex/baseline/" ){target=_blank} or the [SBAS Tool](https://docs.asf.alaska.edu/vertex/sbas/ "https://docs.asf.alaska.edu/vertex/sbas" ){target=_blank} search interfaces.

-!!! warning "Only the INSAR_ISCE_BURST job type is supported in Vertex"
+!!! warning "Only single-pair Burst InSAR processing is currently supported in Vertex"

-    We are currently transitiong from `INSAR_ISCE_BURST` to the `INSAR_ISCE_MULTI_BURST` HyP3 job type to support multi-burst AOIs. `INSAR_ISCE_MULTI_BURST` job support is currently only available via our API and Python SDK, so Vertex users will need to continue using `INSAR_ISCE_BURST` for the immediate future.
-We plan to add Vertex support for `INSAR_ISCE_MULTI_BURST` jobs in the coming months.
+    We are transitioning from the `INSAR_ISCE_BURST` to the `INSAR_ISCE_MULTI_BURST` HyP3 job type to support multi-burst AOIs.

+    `INSAR_ISCE_MULTI_BURST` job support is currently only available via our API and Python SDK, so [Vertex](https://search.asf.alaska.edu/ "https://search.asf.alaska.edu" ){target=_blank} users will not be able to submit multi-burst jobs for processing.

+    Burst InSAR jobs submitted in Vertex are currently limited to single-burst pairs, but we plan to add Vertex support for `INSAR_ISCE_MULTI_BURST` jobs in the coming months.

 On Demand InSAR products only include co-polarized interferograms (VV or HH).
 Cross-polarized interferograms (VH or HV) are not available using this service.